blancacj/ProgrammingAssignment2/README.md

 The second function `cacheSolve` calculates the inverse of the special "matrix" created with the above function.
 However, it first checks to see if the inverse has already been calculated.
-If so, it `get`s the inverse from the cache and skips the computation.
+If so, it `get` the inverse from the cache and skips the computation.
 Otherwise, it calculates the inverse of the data and sets the value of the inverse in the cache via the `setinverse` function.